Southern question: Economic situation

-The economic gap was thus already evident by considering the statistical data referring to Italian joint-stock and limited partnerships at the time of unification, based on data on commercial and industrial companies taken from the Italian Statistical Yearbook of 1864.
-There were 377 anonymous and limited partnerships, 325 of which were in the center-north, excluding from the count those existing in Lazio, Umbria, Marche, Veneto, Trentino, Friuli and Venezia Giulia.
-However, the share capital of these companies was a total of 1.353 billion, of which 1.127 billion were in companies in the center-north (again disregarding Lazio, Umbria, Marche, Veneto, Trentino, Friuli and Venezia Giulia) and only 225 million in the south.
-By way of comparison, the total financial reserve of the Bourbon state was 443.200 million liras; practically one-third of the capital of the anonymous and limited partnerships in the center-north excluding several territories not yet annexed.
+There were 377 anonymous and limited partnerships, 325 of which were in the centre-north, excluding from the count those existing in Lazio, Umbria, Marche, Veneto, Trentino, Friuli and Venezia Giulia; however, the share capital of these companies was a total of 1.353 billion, of which 1.127 billion were in companies in the centre-north (again disregarding Lazio, Umbria, Marche, Veneto, Trentino, and Friuli and Venezia Giulia) and only 225 million in the south.
+By way of comparison, the total financial reserve of the Bourbon state was 443.200 million liras; practically one-third of the capital of the anonymous and limited partnerships in the centre-north, excluding several territories not yet annexed.
 The anonymous and limited partnerships of the Kingdom of Sardinia alone had a total capital that was almost double that of the Bourbon state: 755.776 million versus 443.200 million in liquid assets.
-This calculation excludes all stock and limited companies in the northeast, since it was not included in the Kingdom of Italy in 1861.
+This calculation excludes all stock and limited companies in the northeast, since they were not included in the Kingdom of Italy in 1861.
+The annual import-export trade before 1859, including the territories not yet unified and subsequently annexed, reached a national total of 800,251,265 lire for imports and 680,719,892 lire for exports; in relation to these amounts, the Kingdom of the Two Sicilies imported goods worth 104,558,573 lire and exported 145,326,929 lire, representing only 13% of the value of imports and 21% of national exports on an annual basis.